(Redirected from Joel Guzman)

 - Born November 24, 1984 in Quisqueya, San Pedro de Macoris D.R.

-Born in the Dominican Republic, he was signed as a free agent by scout Pablo Peguero for the Los Angeles Dodgers in July 2001.
+Born in the Dominican Republic, he was signed as a free agent by scout Pablo Peguero for the Dodgers in July 2001.
 He made his pro debut the next summer.
 From 2002-2005, he was primarily a shortstop in the minors.
-In 2002 and 2003 in four stops in the rookie league and Single A ball, his batting average ranged from .212 to .252 with his highest slugging percentage at .406.
+In 2002 and 2003, in four stops in rookie league and Single A ball, his batting average ranged from .212 to .252 with his highest slugging percentage at .406.

-In 2004, he split his time between Vero Beach of the Florida State League and Jacksonville of the Southern League, slugging over .500 in both places.
+In 2004, he split his time between the Vero Beach Dodgers of the Florida State League and the Jacksonville Suns of the Southern League, slugging over .500 in both places.
+He was the Dodgers' Minor League Player of the Year that season.
+Going into 2005, ESPN.com ranked him as baseball's second-best minor league prospect, and Baseball America ranked him as the best minor league shortstop.
 In 2005 he stayed at Jacksonville, hitting .287/.351/.475.

-In 2006, he played for Las Vegas of the PCL, hitting .297 and slugging .464, and came up for his debut with the Dodgers on June 1, 2006.
-He appeared in 8 games, playing mostly third base, without an error.
-He batted .211 without any extra base hits but got 3 walks, which was a bit unusual since he drew only a moderate amount of walks in the minors.
+In 2006, he played for the Las Vegas 51s of the Pacific Coast League, hitting .297 and slugging .464, and came up for his debut with the Dodgers on June 1st.
+He appeared in 8 games, playing mostly third base, without an error. batted .211 without any extra-base hits but got 3 walks, which was a bit unusual since he drew only a moderate amount of walks in the minors.

-Traded to Tampa Bay, he spent 25 games in the minors with Durham of the International League, hitting .193.
+Traded to Tampa Bay, he spent 25 games in the minors with the Durham Bulls of the International League, hitting .193.
+He played 16 games for the Devil rays in 2007, hitting .243/.282/.378.
+Those were his last major league games.

 Guzmán signed with the Chunichi Dragons for 2011.
 He debuted on Opening Day, hitting 5th between Kazuhiro Wada and Tony Blanco and playing right field.
-He went 1 for 4 with a 3-run homer off Shogo Yamamoto, but Chunichi lost 5-4 to the Yokohama BayStars.
+He went 1 for 4 with a three-run homer off Shogo Yamamoto, but Chunichi lost, 5-4, to the Yokohama BayStars.
 He hit only .181/.219/.298 in 73 games in Nippon Pro Baseball, with 81 strikeouts and 9 walks in 238 at-bats as a backup 1B-OF.

 Guzmán returned stateside in 2012 with the Pensacola Blue Wahoos.